 Sir Frank Bowling OBE RA (b.
 Guyana, 1934) moved to London in 1953, where his artistic career began shortly after his arrival at the Royal College of Art (1959-62).
 Bowling is widely considered to be Britain's leading abstract painter.
 Over a career spanning six decades he has remained committed to expanding the possibilities of paint through constant experimentation.
 In every painting he discovers something new, exploring the pictorial space, searching for an essential truth.
 The Royal College of Art announced a new Frank Bowling Scholarship to support UK students of Black African and Caribbean diaspora heritage.
 Most recently his work has been included in group shows at the National Gallery of Art, Washington DC; MCA Museum of Contemporary Art Chicago, IL; The Bo Bartlett Center, Columbus, GA and the Barbican Centre, London, UK.

 Jordan Ann Craig (b.
 1992 San Jose, CA, USA) received her BA in Studio Art and Psychology from Dartmouth College in 2015.
 She lives and works in Pojoaque Valley, New Mexico.
-Known for her large-scale paintings and prints, Craig's abstract compositions are characterized by a dynamic exploration and interpretation of Northern Cheyenne material culture.
+Known for her large-scale paintings and prints, Craig's abstract compositions are characterized by a dynamic exploration and interpretation of Northern Cheyenne and Cheyenne material culture.
 Incorporating vivid colors, recurring patterns, and interwoven forms situated in grids, Craig's work explores and celebrates her Native ancestry, posing questions about the languages of modern abstract painting and the relationship to both historic and contemporary indigenous culture.
 In 2020, Craig's first solo museum exhibition, Your Favorite Color is Yellow, was held at Roswell Museum of Art, NM, USA.
 In 2025 Craig will have a solo exhibition at The IAIA Museum of Contemporary Native Arts (MoCNA), NM, USA.

 Martyn Cross (b.
 1975, Yate, UK) lives and works in Bristol, UK.
 Cross is primarily a painter, creating works that speak to ancient and mythic lands.
 Applying thin layers of dry-brush pigment, the paintings are reminiscent of unearthed artefacts.
 Drawing on a myriad of concepts from mythology and the medieval, Cross' works personify the landscape.
 Figures, eyes and solitary limbs emerge from clouds and rivers, speaking to an alternate fiction.
 Ambiguous narratives are formed in reoccurring scenes and motifs, creating an immersive world.
 His first institutional solo show took place earlier this year at Flatland Projects, Bexhill on Sea, UK, the same year in which he was shortlisted for the John Moores Painting Prize.